moghis/maskDetector/README.md

 # yolov4 tiny for mask detection

-in this repo I used yolov4 for mask detector
+in this project I implemented mask detector with using yolov4

 # Final Result